Updated on the 24th September 2020

 But before you rob Peter to pay Paul, make sure you understand the consequences.
 As a business owner, super obligations are an important part of overall HR compliance.
 You must comply with your obligations to make minimum Superannuation Guarantee (SG) contributions to an employee’s nominated fund by the quarterly payment due date.

-Failing to pay super on time can have a long-lasting negative impact on your reputation, and on your employer brand.
-It also comes with some big penalties.
+Failure to pay superannuation on time can have a long-lasting negative impact on your reputation, and on your employer brand.
+Penalties for not paying superannuation will also cost your business financially – as much as a $10,500 fine.

 You need to lodge a SG charge statement with the ATO, and make a payment for: